 ASCE meets biweekly to provide networking opportunities to Civil Engineering students.
 We hold events to bring you into contact with professionals currently working in the Civil Engineering field, as well as other students attending UConn.

 The American Society of Mechanical Engineers is a professional development organization which strives to provide the tools required for students to succeed in both their academics and the engineering industry.

 UConn student chapter of ACM, the world's largest educational and scientific computing society.
 It brings together students with a shared interest in programming and computing.

 An organization for star gazing, telescope use, space movies (Interstellar, the Martian etc), and camping trips.
-We meet Tuesday evenings at 9pm in Physics Building room 121!
+We meet Tuesday evenings at 9pm in ITE 121!
+(Information Technology Engineering)